 - Mister FruitCup, offers a grown up fruit cup, with a dizzying array of fresh fruits, sauces and toppings selections with a dedicated vegan menu.
 Find Red Hot Vegans’ review of Mister FruitCup here.

-- Sugar Mama’s Bakeshop offers rotating vegan cupcakes specials daily.
+- Sugar Mama’s Bakeshop offers rotating vegan cupcake specials daily.

-- Thai Fresh/Thrice offers a large rotating selection of vegan cakes, cookies, parfaits and more, including a large hard packed ice cream selection with unusual flavors such at Thai ice tea, sweet corn and tamarind.
+- Thai Fresh/Thrice offers a large rotating selection of vegan cakes, cookies, parfaits and more, including a large hard-packed ice cream selection with unusual flavors such as Thai ice tea, sweet corn and tamarind.
 Vegan croissants and pain au chocolat are occasionally available on Saturdays.

 - The Sunset Valley location of Tutti Frutti offers soy frozen yogurt by the pound, with many vegan topping options.
 Find Red Hot Vegans’ review of Tutti Frutti here.

-- Amy’s Ice Creams, Kerbey Lane Cafe, and Mr. Natural have locations in South Austin.
-Celeste’s Best and Red Rabbit Bakery items are sold at locations in South Austin.
+- Amy’s Ice Creams, Kerbey Lane Cafe, Mr. Natural, and TCBY have locations in South Austin.
+Better Bites Bakery, Celeste’s Best, Red Rabbit Bakery, and Skull and Cakebones items are sold at locations in South Austin.
 See the “Multiple Locations” section for more details.

 - Beet’s Living Foods Café offers an amazing raw chocolate cheese cake made from Brazil nuts.
 Feed this to any omnivore and we promise they won’t be able to tell that it’s vegan or raw.
 Beet’s offers other dessert options, but you’ll have to stop in to find out what’s available, as their selection changes.

-- The bakery at the downtown location of Whole Foods Market offers a variety of vegan donuts including a giant glazed donut that is possibly a foot in diameter.
+- The bakery at the downtown location of Whole Foods Market offers a variety of vegan donuts.
 They also sell vegan apple fritters, brownies, muffins, cake, chocolate chip cookies and gelato.

 - Amy’s Ice Creams has a location in downtown Austin.
-Red Rabbit Bakery and Happy Vegan Baker sell goods at the Saturday Downtown Farmer’s Market.
+Happy Vegan Baker sells goods at the Saturday Downtown Farmer’s Market.
+Skull and Cakebones items are available from locations downtown.
 See the “Multiple Locations” section for more information.